Saiga Conservation Alliance

 The Saiga Conservation Alliance SCA is a network of researchers and conservationists working to study and protect the critically endangered Saiga Antelope (Saiga tatarica) and their habitat.
-The Saiga are often seen a major flagship species of the Central Asian and pre-Caspian steppes.
+The Saiga are often seen as a major flagship species of the Central Asian and pre-Caspian steppes.
 In the last ten years, saiga populations have declined by 96%, which is the fastest decline ever recorded for a mammal species.